Anbeeld/ACAI/docs/analysis.md

 - placeholder-localisation reuse in `gai_war.txt`
 - localisation for `enable/disable_gai` without matching edict definitions in this repository
-- `acai_destroyer_preference` is checked in 39 tech and 5 component weight locations (44 total) but never set — these branches silently evaluate to false, meaning the tech/component weights for destroyer-pref empires have no effect and exist only as dead conditions
+- `acai_destroyer_preference` checked in 44 locations but never set (quirks, item 9)
-- `aai_starbases.500` defines a complete defensive conversion feature (starport/starhold/fortress layouts) that is never triggered
+- `aai_starbases.500` defines a complete defensive conversion feature that is never triggered (quirks, item 8)
-- 5 static modifiers (`ai_purifier`, `ai_sectors_only`, pacifist/bureaucracy sector-cap variants) are defined but never applied
+- 5 static modifiers defined but never applied (quirks, item 10)
-- the sector-loss simulation (`aai_yearly.20`) is fully implemented but unscheduled
+- the sector-loss simulation and debug logger are fully implemented but unscheduled (dormant pieces, section 19)
-- the debug logger (`aai_yearly.100`) is also unscheduled

 Why this is a weakness: